 Yet despite this incredible track record of invention, the companies that pioneered these breakthroughs never truly capitalized on their monumental achievements.
 Whether due to “bad luck” or their own shortcomings, these giants were overtaken by nimble upstarts like Intel, Apple, and Microsoft.

-Today, it doesn’t even surprise anyone to learn that large technology companies have all but abandoned the effort to invest in advanced science research, opting instead to pay a hefty price to acquire breakthroughs coming from without.
+Today, it doesn’t even surprise anyone to learn that large technology companies have all but abandoned the effort to invest in speculative research, opting instead to pay top dollar for breakthroughs coming from without.

 In Silicon Valley, the story goes that a never-ending stream of startups can eventually solve the world’s biggest problems.

 Yet, while startups may seem capable of anything in theory, founders learn to steer clear of complex problems with lots of moving parts.
-For instance, it would be unthinkable to take on the challenge of building a new mode of transportation to drastically cut the average commute time in great cities like New York or Los Angeles.
+For instance, it would be unthinkable to take on the challenge of building a new mode of transportation that drastically cuts the commute time in large metro areas like New York or Los Angeles.1